ucrawler/nntplexer/README.md

 # nntplexer

-- Start your own independant tier 2 usenet business without the need for any storage or
+- Start your own independant tier 2 usenet business without the need for any storage.
 - Share your account with friends and family using your home computer easily.
 - Usenet providers don't allow an account to be used from multiple IP's.
 Running a plexer allows you to bypass it.
 Your users are not allowed to share their account from multiple ip's.
 They can run the same plexer to bypass it.
 - Compiles to 1 binary to execute with ease for any OS and does multicore.